jpbatz/microbit_tutorial_I/README.md

 • display panel
 • and more

-A laptop or computer with Python 3 and the mu editor installed.
+A laptop or computer with Python 3 installed.